 Practice Closure - Practice Training Afternoon

-The practice will be closed from 1pm, on the afternoon of Wednesday 22 May 2019.
+The practice will be closed from 1pm, on the afternoon of Wednesday 21 October 2020.
 If you require medical attention please call NHS111 by dialling 111.
 For all other enquiries, including prescription requests, please contact the practice when we open the following day.